NguyenTran88/HackHarvard/README.md

 Make a new file called `.api-key`, and paste your API key into that file.

 There are 2 ways to run the file:
-1. Provide an audio file
+1. Provide an audio file.
+Place the audio file in the same folder as the main.py script, or upload the audio file to an external service (e.g. Google Drive or DropBox) and provide a direct download link.
 ```bash
 $ python main.py audio_file [--local]
 ```